 Let’s get the record straight.

 The crisis in public education is a manufactured crisis.
 And a “free-market” education system is about as equitable as letting drug companies set prescription prices.
 Public education isn’t a commodity, it’s a basic human right.
-It’s time to stop treating families like “consumers” and stop letting snake-oil salesman selling us lies about our schools.
+It’s time to stop treating families like “consumers” and stop letting snake-oil salesman sell us lies about our schools.

 The truth is, our public education system is not any worse off than it was 50 years ago.
 In fact public schools are doing better than their competition.